MR Spectroscopy with LCModel#

 and extraInfo

 .
-These are typically used by LCMgui to autofill settings, but in this notebook-based workflow, we’ll manually extract relevant information from extraInfo
+These are typically used by LCMgui to autofill settings, but in this notebook-based workflow, we’ll manually extract relevant parameters from extraInfo

 and .RAW